What is the meaning of life, the universe, and everything else?

 With more than 20 years of international experience in technology consulting in multinational environments in different roles, including team management and strategic advice on the relationship between business and technology, from the management and direction of programs and projects.

-Founder and General Director at oga.
+Founder and CEO at oga.
 Rugby player, passionate about guitar, travel, gastronomy, very proud father, always thinking...